CSE237SP2021/project-flashcard-finley-steve-albert-tom/README.md

 <!-- ABOUT THE PROJECT -->
 ## Project Description
-A flashcard app that allows users to create virtual flashcards with words and definitions in order to study for their classes.
-Fuctionality wise, it would be very similar to Quizlet, where users can study words and prepare for a quiz or exam.
+A flashcard app that allows users to create virtual flashcards with words and definitions to study for their classes.
+Functionality wise, it would be very similar to Quizlet.

 The primary audience for the app are students who are studying for quizzes or exams, or people wishing to learn new vocabs or concepts.

-For best practice, we take advantage of Junit tests to gauge the correctness of the codes implemented.
-In order to maintain effective communication between group members, we created a group chat for people to ask and answer questions.
-We also hosted Zoom meetings regulary to discuss and address problems and challenges that we encountered along the way.
+For best practice, we take advantage of Junit tests to ensure the correctness of the codes implemented.
+To maintain effective communication between group members, we created a group chat for teammates to ask and answer questions.
+We also hosted Zoom meetings regularly to discuss and address problems and challenges that we encountered along the way.